About Harvard Library

 - Implementing robust search

-- Utilizing an iterative design and user feedback process
+- Applying an iterative design and user feedback process

-Space Finder (modeled after Cambridge UK library’s version) is an easy-to-use tool for students and researchers to find study spaces based on a wide variety of criteria like “type of seating” to “how busy.”
-Another unique feature built into the solution is being able to search the entire library system to determine which locations are open at a certain hour so that all results display side-by-side.
+To help users easily find library space and reserve it, we created Space Finder, a tool modeled after Cambridge UK library’s version.
+Space Finder is an easy-to-use tool for students and researchers to find study spaces based on a wide variety of criteria like “type of seating” to “how busy.”
+Another unique feature built into Space Finder is being able to search the entire library system to determine which locations are open at a certain hour so that all results display side-by-side.